TaLK for SUNY

 TaLK for SUNY is a program exclusively designed for SUNY students that allow them to remain as a full-time student and utilize this opportunity to gain internship credits through the paid teaching experiences and research credits by conducting a field research on a topic of their choice on Korea.

-- Finished two years or 50 or more credits of undergraduate study by the end of Spring 2014 on any campus within the SUNY system
+- Finished two years or 50 or more credits of undergraduate study by the end of Fall 2017 on any campus within the SUNY system

 - GPA 3.0 or above